Zombie (The Cranberries song): Censorship

-In March 2003, on the eve of the outbreak of war in Iraq, the British Government and the Independent Television Commission issued a statement saying ITC's Programme Code would temporarily remove from broadcast songs and music videos featuring "sensitive material", including "Zombie".
+In March 2003, on the eve of the outbreak of the Iraq War, the British Government and the Independent Television Commission issued a statement saying ITC's Programme Code would temporarily remove from broadcast songs and music videos featuring "sensitive material", including "Zombie".

 Numerous media groups complied with the decision to avoid "offending public feeling", along with MTV Europe.
 Since it violated the ITC guidelines, "Zombie" was placed on a blacklist of songs, targeting its official music video.
-The censorship was lifted once the Iraq conflict was over.
+The censorship was lifted once the war had ended.

-In August 2006, CBS censored an American Rock Star Supernova contestant's rendition of "Zombie", as a result of the lyrics and deleted all mentions of tanks, bombs and guns.
-Although CBS declined to comment, an employee claimed they were "worried that the song might be seen as an anti-Iraq War statement".
+In August 2006, CBS censored a performance of "Zombie" by Rock Star: Supernova contestant Dilana, as a result of the lyrics and deleted all mentions of tanks, bombs and guns.
+Although CBS declined to comment, an employee claimed that it was "worried that the song might be seen as an anti-Iraq War statement".